bhegazy/terraform-aws-apprunner/examples/code_source_config_terraform/README.md

-# Image Repository Source Example for Private Repositories
+# Code Source Config in Terraform Example

-## TODO
+Deployment example if you want to config the app within terraform, `code_configuration_source = "API"`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements